You want to learn how to publish an eBook on Amazon, and it's no wonder…

 - Enter all the details for your book, including the book file, your book cover design, pricing, ISBN number, and more.

 While we're here, it’s important you understand the four tabs on this page in order to learn how to publish an eBook correctly.

 Here is a brief explanation about the four tabs on the KDP page:

 - Bookshelf: The bookshelf is where you are now if you are following along with this post.
 In your Bookshelf you will create your eBook.

-- Reports: Track your book sales, royalties earned, sales history and generate monthly or yearly reports for all your book sales activity.
+- Reports: Track your book sales, royalties earned, and sales history – and generate monthly or yearly reports for all your book sales activity.
 This is my favorite page!

 - Community: Engage with Amazon’s stellar published authors in a discussion forum.
 Get your questions answered and ask for help from other self-published authors.
 You can also access the KDP Community Guidelines.

 - KDP Select: This is Amazon’s exclusivity program for authors.
-I’ll cover this in more detail later but, for now, you can read about KDP Select here.
+We’ll cover this in more detail later but, for now, you can read about KDP Select here.